What is flatulence?

-It either gets there when you swallow air, or when too much gas is produced during the digestive process – we all produce gases including methane, carbon dioxide and hydrogen.
+Excess gas occurs either when you swallow air, or when too much gas is produced during the digestive process, causing flatulence.
+We all produce gases including methane, carbon dioxide and hydrogen.

-Your body will normally try to get rid of excess gas, at one end of your intestinal tract and/or the other.
+Your body will typically try to get rid of excess gas, at one end of your intestinal tract and/or the other, this process is called flatulence.
 Common terms for flatulence include breaking wind, passing gas, farting, belching or burping.

 Why do I have flatulence?

-Not only can excess and involuntary flatulence be embarrassing and annoying, but it can be a symptom of an underlying problem, for example:
+Not only can excess and involuntary flatulence be embarrassing and annoying, but the causes of flatulence can indicate an underlying problem, for example: